capacitor-community/electron/docs/config-options/index.md

 # **Config Options**

-Below are the options for your Electron app.
 You can use the below options in the `index.ts` file of the electron platform in the line `const myCapacitorApp = createCapacitorElectronApp();`

 <br />